auridian/auridiumdottech/content/join-alpha.md

 ## FAQ

 ### How long is the alpha program?
-The alpha program will run for approximately 3 months, with regular updates and improvements based on user feedback.
+The alpha program will run for approximately 3 months, starting at the end of April 02025, with regular updates and improvements based on user feedback.

 ### Will I need to pay for the alpha?
 No, alpha access is completely free.
 We're focused on gathering feedback and improving the product.